ccrju20/Project/README.md

 The project is hosted in AWS through the following link: http://bakeshopapp-env-1.eba-bf5dgg3k.us-east-1.elasticbeanstalk.com

 ## Documentation
-Navigate to [this porfolio] and click on the Documentation link under 'Bakeshop App' for a full description of steps, as well as screenshots
+Navigate to the [project portfolio](https://ccrju20.github.io/Portfolio) and click on the Documentation link under 'Bakeshop App' for a full description of steps, as well as screenshots